dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The interaction parameter is used as a label or foreign key in reference to the interaction ID.

 * interaction "String" (optional)

+### skill

+A contact center may service multiple purposes or customers.
+In this scenario it is important to label the conversation segment or dialog.
+The agent or automita which services the dialog are required to have a specific skill.
+To facilitate this in a vCon dialog, the skill parameter is provided.
+The string values of the skill parameter are contact center specific.

+* skill "String" (optional)

 ## Analysis Object